molundb/molundb.github.io/_posts/2023-11-18-how-to-add-a-force-upgrade-dialog-in-flutter-with-firebase-remote-config.md

 Before we begin, make sure you have the following set up:

 1. A Flutter project.
-2. A Firebase project with <a href="https://firebase.google.com/docs/remote-config">Remote Config</a> enabled.
+2. A Firebase project with [Remote Config](https://firebase.google.com/docs/remote-config) enabled.

 ### Step 1: Set up Firebase Remote Config